daviding168/On_Integrating_LAD_into_RFs/README.md

 # On Integrating Logical Analysis of Data into Random Forests
-The Source code for paper: **On Integrating Logical Analysis of Data into Random Forests**, published in IJCAI 2025.
+Source code for paper: **On Integrating Logical Analysis of Data into Random Forests**, published in IJCAI 2025.

 ## A brief explanation for each folder